Chaeun-Kim/emsiAssignment/README.md

 ### Prerequisites

 ```
-Latest Python/pip and Flask package will be needed!
+Latest Python, pip, Flask package and curl will be needed!
 ```

 #### To Download Python